lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ```

-3. Check for key press to either snapshot (pressing ‘s’) or stop (any other key)
+3. A check is done for a key press to either saving a snapshot (pressing ‘s’) or stopping (any other key) the application.

 ```cpp
     int keyPressed;